 The University subscribes to about 1,000 volumes of more than 480 periodical publications.
 A special comfortable newsroom is available to users interested in the latest achievements of science and engineering.

 The electronic library system created by the library staff includes electronic catalog and databases such as “Articles”, “Proceedings of BSTU”, “Technical Legal Acts”, “Authors’ Abstracts and Theses”, “Ideology of Belarus”, “Reports on Research Activities”, “History of the University”, “Periodical Publications”, etc.

 Cooperation agreements are concluded with the Republican Scientific and Technical Library and the National Library of Belarus every year.
 The library takes part in the BelAR project (Belarusian Analytical Catalogue of Articles), which cooperates with 14 libraries.
 The corporate electronic database “Scientists of Belarus” is created in cooperation with the National Library of Belarus.

 The library holds many interesting events, i.e. Library Days, Information Days, exhibitions of new documents, thematic book exhibitions, literature expositions supported by other university departments, bibliographical reviews.
 The academic staff can get updated information about new publications on request.
-The library contributes to university electronic archive (www.belstu.by/booklibrary).
+The library contributes to university electronic archive (elib.belstu.by).
 The library is the initiator and active participant of the Book Crossing movement at the University.
 The Book Crossing shelves are available and constantly replenished by the University staff and students.

 The fundamental task of the library is to give students and academic staff not only a solid background and guidance, but also support them with any information required in the process of education, scientific work, research and professional projects.